Four National Blue Ribbon Schools of Excellence

 Best Communities for Music Education For 14 Consecutive Years

-In 2017, Quaker Valley School District was named among the nation’s Best Communities for Music Education by the National Association of Music Merchants (NAMM) Foundation for the 13th consecutive year - one of 527 districts nationwide and only 70 in Pennsylvania to receive this designation.
+In 2018, Quaker Valley School District was named among the nation’s Best Communities for Music Education by the National Association of Music Merchants (NAMM) Foundation for the 14th consecutive year - one of 538 districts nationwide to receive this designation.
 The NAMM Foundation recognizes schools that have demonstrated exceptional efforts toward maintaining music education as part of the school's core curriculum.

 District-wide Model Counseling Program